**Sign up for our newsletter to get a FREE spreadsheet and map with

 It’s cheap.
 The sites range from about $20-$80 per night.
 This is far cheaper than staying in a hotel, lodge, or cabin within the park, which costs anywhere between $177 and $400 per night (during peak season), or hotels outside the park, which cost around $200 per night.

-Of course, this is assuming you’ve already spent the money on a trailer/RV/tent
+Of course, this is assuming you’ve already spent the money on a trailer/RV/tent.

 Wildlife.
 Many of the campgrounds (inside and outside of the park) get 4-legged visitors, like bison, elk, and yes, bears.

 Don’t let that scare you.
 Remember, you don’t have to outrun the animal, just the person next to you.
 LOL.
 No really, there have only been 8 bear-related deaths in Yellowstone ever, and only 44 injuries since 1979.
 So it’s not very dangerous.
-We stayed at Grant campground once and had a huge bull elk visit us and bugle.
+We stayed at Grant Campground once and had a huge bull elk visit us and bugle.
 It was fantastic.

 We’ve also seen wildlife while camping outside the park.
 We once had coyotes howling in our campground, and recently we saw a fox just outside our campground.

 Yellowstone doesn’t have fences, so it’s not like wildlife know about the boundaries.
-The national park sits inside of the greater Yellowstone ecosystem, which has wildlife all over the place.
+The national park sits inside the greater Yellowstone ecosystem, which has wildlife all over the place.

 Ranger programs.
 I covered this above, but we have enjoyed these so much over the years.
 The most recent program we attended was at Madison, where the ranger used a slideshow of incredible images, walking us through the four seasons at Yellowstone.